 "The trade" was a reference to the waste disposal industry but might also be seen as any development industry.
 "NIMBY" is, as I have always assumed, a term invented by developers to pejoratively label those trying to preserve the quality of their lives in the face of a less desirable future.
 There is no similar pejorative for those wishing to make money by diminishing that quality.
 Other than "developer".

-While the term "NIMBY" is usually invoked by developers against those impacted by the project to discount their opposition, it is also used by the non-impacted residents who support, in principle, the concept of “property rights” or else of urban development as a sign of prosperity from which they may benefit.
-That is until a proposed project threatens their quality of life.
+While the term "NIMBY" is usually invoked by developers against those impacted by the project to discount their opposition, it is also commonly invoked by non-impacted residents who support, in principle, the concept of “property rights” or else of urban development as a sign of prosperity from which they may benefit.
+That is, until a project is proposed in their back yard.